-Leveraging the world’s most advanced and fastest zero-knowledge proof cryptography system, the Findora blockchain provides a wealth of fine-grained functions while fully protecting user privacy.
+Leveraging the world’s most advanced and fastest zero-knowledge proof cryptography system, the Findora blockchain provides a wealth of fine-grained functions while fully protecting user data and providing selective transparency on-chain.
 At its core, Findora’s technology solves four key problems inherent in today’s blockchain technology, all of which are barriers to mainstream adoption by financial services entities and governments: confidentiality, scalability, interconnectivity, and auditability.

 “We’re thrilled to reach this landmark moment and watch our vision become a reality with the launch of Findora Mainnet Beta,” said Paul Sherer, Director of The Findora Foundation.
-“With unparalleled speed, privacy, and transparency, Findora’s blockchain is poised to become the cohesive glue of the financial services industry, enabling assets of any nature and addressing the challenges necessary to support and unify a diverse collection of cryptocurrencies and traditional assets.”
+“With unparalleled speed and programmability, Findora’s blockchain is poised to become the cohesive glue of the financial services industry, enabling assets of any nature and addressing the challenges necessary to support and unify a diverse collection of cryptocurrencies and traditional assets.”